Returning Student Re-enrollment

 Matriculated students readmitted to the University via the Returning Student process do not register until Registration Period II.
 See Academic Calendar for dates.

 Graduate students who are returning from official on-leave status are not required to fill out a Returning Student application.

 See Graduate On-Leave Status for on-leave eligibility, the procedure for requesting leave, and information about reinstatement.

 Returning from Military Leave

-You may apply to return using the Online Returning Student Re-enrollment Application.
-The returning student application fee will be waived for students who are returning the quarter directly following their United States military service, if they provide a copy of their military orders.
-Once you are offered readmission, the Enrollment Confirmation Deposit will also be waived and registration will be permitted beginning Registration Period I. The application fee waiver and enrollment confirmation deposit waiver does not apply to those students who voluntarily enlist.
+You may apply to return using the Online Returning Student Re-enrollment Form.
+Students who are returning the quarter directly following their United States military service may request a waiver of the returning student fee by clicking on the fee waiver option in the online form and emailing a copy of their military orders to email@example.com.
+The fee waiver does not apply to those students who voluntarily enlist.